ANDREAS KLEIN

 Piano Quartet

-The musicians of the Faure Quartett are pioneers in many ways.
+The musicians of the Faure Quartet are pioneers in many ways.
 After they met during their studies in 1995 in Karlsruhe for the 150th anniversary of Gabriel Faure, they quickly realized, that this combination offered new insights into undiscovered repertoire.
-In 2006, they signed a contract with Deutsche Grammophon, promoting them to the Champions League of the classic music business.
+In 2006, they signed a contract with Deutsche Gramophone, promoting them to the Champions League of the classic music business.
 They made highly regarded benchmark-recordings with works by Mozart, Brahms, Mendelssohn and pop songs from Peter Gabriel and Steely Dan as well as works from Mahler and Richard Strauss (Sony Classical). on one album.
-Currently the quartett is releasing the world’s first-ever recording of Mussorgskys “Pictures at an Exhibition” and Rachmaninovs “Etudes-Tableaux” in their own arrangements on the Berlin Classics label.
+Currently the quartet is releasing the world’s first-ever recording of Mussorgsky's “Pictures at an Exhibition” and Rachmaninov's “Etudes-Tableaux” in their own arrangements on the Berlin Classics label.

 Excerpts from the press